Quick Links to Trails & Parks by State

 Phone: (618) 223-3232

-Smaller park that is close most of the time.
+Smaller park that is closed most of the time.
 However, they open periodically sometimes, check their Facebook page.
 The trails are very mild and mostly muddy trails with mild hill climbs.
 Traffic tends to consist mainly of sxs at this park.

 Badlands Off-Road Park